ibm-cloud-docs/Cloudant/offerings/learning-center.md

 The second example pre-processes the data before emitting.
 This pre-processing is a useful way of tidying up strings, trimming whitespace, lower and uppercasing text, applying default values to missing data, or constraining values to certain ranges, and so on.

 The third example adds logic: only documents that are `published` make it to the index.
-This logic is equivalent to the partial filter selector we saw with {{site.data.keyword.cloudant_short_notm}} Query.
+This logic is equivalent to the partial filter selector that we saw with {{site.data.keyword.cloudant_short_notm}} Query.

 Indexes build asynchronously and cannot be used until they build completely.
-Once built, they can be used for selection by key, lists of keys, ranges of keys, and aggregation of data for example, *Find orders between two dates, and calculate the total value of the orders, grouped by month.*
+Once built, they can be used for selection by key, lists of keys, ranges of keys, and aggregation of data.
+For example, *Find orders between two dates, and calculate the total value of the orders, which are grouped by month.*

 {{site.data.keyword.cloudant_short_notm}} includes the four built-in reducers (or five if you count `none`).